Viola-Siemens/General-Image-Anonymization/README.md

 5. **Repaint** (img2img) $\hat{\mathcal{B}}$ and output as $\mathcal{B}$ ;
 6. Output $\mathcal{B}$ .

-We provides four different ways for the "Anonymize" step:
+We provides four different ways for the "Anonymize" step, you can edit `main.py`, import them from corresponding files instead of `inpaint_test` to use them:

-- **Stable Diffusion Inpainting** (Recommended)
+- **Stable Diffusion Inpainting** (default)
 - Blur
 - Pixelize
 - Black Mask